Generation of Programming Languages

 These are languages that consist of statements that are similar to statements in the human language.
 These are used mainly in database programming and scripting.
-Example of these languages include Perl, Python, Ruby, SQL, MatLab(MatrixLaboratory).
+Examples of these languages include Perl, Python, Ruby, SQL, MatLab(MatrixLaboratory).

 Fifth Generation Languages :

-The first two generations are called low level languages.
-The next three generations are called high level languages.
+The first two generations are called low-level languages.
+The next three generations are called high-level languages.

 This article is contributed by Paduchuri Manideep.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or email your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or email your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.